INSIGHT-Hong Kong's jailed, exiled democrats lament Sunday election | Politics

 In late November, Magistrate Peter Law adjourned the case until March, partly to allow more time for the translation of nearly 10,000 pages of documentary evidence put forward by the prosecution.
 Three lawyers for the democrats, speaking anonymously in an effort to protect their clients, told Reuters the prosecution has yet to provide a detailed summary of its allegations, making it difficult to provide legal advice, in a departure from standard criminal procedures.
 No reason has been publicly given for this delay.

 Hong Kong's Constitutional Affairs bureau and the Department of Justice did not respond to Reuters questions.
-Hong Kong leader Carrie Lam https://www.globaltimes.cn/page/202112/1240913.shtml has said the elections were now "much more representative with more balanced participation" and would elect those "who are patriotic to govern the city."

-PRISON ROUTINE The 33 democrats now behind bars won't appear in court again until March, with no indication yet on when their trial will begin.
+Secretary for Justice Teresa Cheng said in a statement on Thursday the "age, profession and background of the candidates are more diverse than those in previous elections".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)